joseph-a-levine/authoring/_older/september_2023.md

 >
 > I had what I wanted, and more: tenderness, warmth, goodwill.

 This is what I found the hardest about Sierra Leone.
 Genuine relationships are possible — but they can only be bought.
 The transactional is at the center of every interaction.
-It is not always economic, exchanges are made — and, as a white man, the economic is expected.
+It is not always economic — attention, promises, presence, gifts, or information are easily exchanged — but, as a white man, the economic is expected.
 Kapuściński looks back at his earliest, most naive efforts to relate to Africans, and recognizes them for what they were.

 > In their eyes, I was guilty.
 Slavery, colonialism, five hundred years of injustice—after all, it's the white men's doing.
 The white men's.
 Therefore mine.
 Mine?
 I was not able to conjure within myself that cleansing, liberating emotion—guilt; to show contrition; to apologize.
 On the contrary!
 From the start, I tried to counterattack: „You were colonized?
 We, Poles, were also!
 For one hundred and thirty years we were the colony of three foreign powers.
 White ones, too.”
 They laughed, tapped their foreheads, walked away.
 I angered them, because they thought I wanted to deceive them.
 I knew that despite my inner certainty about my own innocence, to them I was guilty.

 I'll end with a story from Grant Gordon, a former UNDPO and IRC officer.
 When he was in Rwanda, he told a local coworker about his grandparents, three of whom were Holocaust survivors.
 Later, when she introduced Gordon to her husband, she introduced him as a "brother in genocide."
+No morals here (people are different); I just thought of these two stories together.

 ## Music